Commonwealth realm: Dominions gain sovereignty

 When the Second World War began, there was some uncertainty in the dominions about the ramifications of Britain's declaration of war against Nazi Germany.
-Australia and New Zealand had not yet ratified the Statute of Westminster; the Australian prime minister, Robert Menzies, considered the government bound by the British declaration of war, while New Zealand coordinated a declaration of war to be made simultaneously with Britain's.
+Australia and New Zealand had not yet adopted the Statute of Westminster; the Australian prime minister, Robert Menzies, considered the government bound by the British declaration of war, while New Zealand coordinated a declaration of war to be made simultaneously with Britain's.
 As late as 1937, some scholars were still of the mind that, when it came to declarations of war, if the King signed, he did so as king of the empire as a whole; at that time, William Paul McClure Kennedy wrote: "in the final test of sovereignty—that of war—Canada is not a sovereign state... and it remains as true in 1937 as it was in 1914 that when the Crown is at war, Canada is legally at war," and, one year later, Arthur Berriedale Keith argued that "issues of war or neutrality still are decided on the final authority of the British Cabinet."
-In 1939, however, Canada and South Africa made separate proclamations of war against Germany a few days after the UK's.
-Their example was followed more consistently by the other realms as further war was declared against Italy, Romania, Hungary, Finland, and Japan.
-Ireland remained neutral.
+In 1939, Canada and South Africa made separate proclamations of war against Germany a few days after the UK's.
+Their example was followed more consistently by the other realms as further war was declared against Italy, Romania, Hungary, Finland and Japan.
+Ireland remained neutral, "shattering the illusion of imperial unity."
 At the war's end, it was said by F.R.
 Scott that "it is firmly established as a basic constitutional principle that, so far as relates to Canada, the King is regulated by Canadian law and must act only on the advice and responsibility of Canadian ministers."

+The war had strained the alliance among the Commonwealth countries, which had been noted by the King.
+The Prime Minister of Australia, John Curtin, had stated in December 1941 "that Australia looks to America, free of any pangs about our traditional links of kinship with Britain."
+The Parliament of South Africa voted on 14 January 1942 on a motion proposing the country become a republic and leave the Commonwealth.
+British Prime Minister Winston Churchill was told "His Majesty is genuinely alarmed at the feeling, which appears to be growing in Australia and may well be aggravated by further reverses in the Far East.
+He very much hopes, therefore, that it may be possible to adopt as soon as possible some procedure which will succeed in arresting these dangerous developments without impairing the efficiency of the existing machinery."